radiorabe/container-image-ubi8-minimal/README.md

 # RaBe Universal Base Image 8 Minimal

-The RaBe Universal Base Image 8 Minimal is a stripped down image that uses microdnf as a package.
+The RaBe Universal Base Image 8 Minimal is a stripped down image that uses microdnf for package management.

 The image is based on the [Red Hat Universal Base Image 8 Minimal](https://catalog.redhat.com/software/containers/ubi8/ubi-minimal/5c359a62bed8bd75a2c3fba8) container provided by Red Hat.